Skip to content

 The third phase is manual approach and render-safe if standoff action is not available or not appropriate (for example, if the device has been identified as having no AHD and direct circuit severance is required).
 ATOs in the UK and EOD technicians in the US (trained under US Army TRADOC IED doctrine) approach with personal protective equipment (EOD suit, Kevlar-reinforced boots, face shield) and use manual tools to physically sever the initiation circuit.
 Manual approach was the method used by ATOs in many Northern Ireland operations; it is now reserved for lower-risk device types or for situations where the standoff option has failed.

 In the US context, ATF Special Agent Bomb Technicians and FBI Hazardous Device School-certified (HDS) technicians follow the FBI/ATF Bomb Technician Certification Programme's triage checklist, which is aligned with the IABTI (International Association of Bomb Technicians and Investigators) standardised triage protocol.
-In India, BDDS units are trained by the CRPF and the Central Industrial Security Force; the published standard operating procedures are classified, but open-source National Institute of Criminology and Forensic Science (NICFS) training materials reference the same six-element model as the organisational framework.
+In India, BDDS units are trained by the CRPF and the Central Industrial Security Force; published standard operating procedures are classified, but open-source National Institute of Criminology and Forensic Science (NICFS) training materials apply the same six-element model as the organisational framework.

 In the UK, the Terrorism and Allied Matters (TAME) database, maintained by Counter Terrorism Policing and the Home Office, aggregates post-blast forensic findings from every significant device incident in the UK and from allied jurisdictions via Interpol's IEDDI (IED Intelligence) programme.
 FEL Porton Down contributes analytical findings on each recovered residue or device component; these feed into the device signature library used by all UK Counter Terrorism and EOD units.